Close

 About officer school

-• Regular physical conditioning and physical fitness tests
+• Physical conditioning and fitness tests

 • Military training, including inspections and drills